VeronicaLatapiat/Methods_PPINs_GRNs_nets/README.md

 - asociaciones_significativas_fdr.csv: Lists significant associations after applying FDR correction.
 - asociaciones_significativas_fdr-CHIsquare.csv: Contains significant associations with chi-square statistics and corrected p-values.

-Conclusion

-This script provides a comprehensive analysis of protein associations in a dataset of carriers and non-carriers, utilizing statistical methods to identify significant differences.
-It is a valuable tool for researchers studying the implications of protein interactions in health and disease.

 ```
 PPNs.py
 ```